MohammadRezaGholamizadeh/Phoenix_Omega_Architecture/README.md

 # Phoenix_Omega_Architecture
 This architecture was created and designed by me (MohammadReza Gholamizadeh[Phoenix]), and it is a new software development architecture that combines the following architectures to incorporate the capabilities of most software architectures into itself.
-This architecture is called the Phoenix Creativity Architecture.
+This architecture is called the Phoenix Omega Architecture.

 Layered Architecture
 Event-Driven Architecture